 Let me explain.

-I consider HSL panel to be one of the most valuable tools for my photography.
+I consider the HSL panel to be one of the most valuable tools for my photography.
 The tool allows me to target specific colors in my photographs.

-For example, if I want to adjust sky area of the photo I only target blue hues in the HSL panel.
+For example, if I want to adjust the sky area of the photo I only target blue hues in the HSL panel.
 I can sift the color to another hue, I can increase its saturation or make it darker.
 The same logic applies when I need to target vegetation in my landscapes.
 I adjust green hues in HSL panel only.

 What I was missing the ability to use HSL functionality when using the Graduate Filter, the Adjustment Brash, and the Radial Filter.
 Somehow it felt if Adobe simply forgot to add HSL panel to those tools.